krzyswo/MsAdmin/TEAMS/Microsoft Teams Licensing Migration/Microsoft Teams Licensing README.md

 # Microsoft Teams Licensing Changes: What You Need to Know

-Microsoft made the decision to introduce a new licensing ( https://www.microsoft.com/en-us/licensing/news/microsoft365-teams-ww ) structure designed to better meet the needs of Teams users and modern room setups.
-The previous system lacked clarity in terms of features, and many licenses overlapped unnecessarily.
-By restructuring to include **Basic, Pro, and Shared Device licenses**, Microsoft has made it easier to match licenses to actual use cases, such as small meeting rooms, shared devices, or advanced office spaces that need more robust functionalities.
+Microsoft has introduced a new licensing structure designed to better align with the needs of Teams users and modern meeting room setups.
+The previous system lacked clarity, with overlapping licenses that often led to inefficiencies.
+By restructuring licenses into **Basic, Pro, and Shared Device** tiers, Microsoft has simplified the process of assigning the right license for different use cases, such as small meeting rooms, shared devices, or advanced office spaces requiring more robust functionalities.

-These changes officially took effect starting **July 1, 2023**, with the goal of supporting hybrid work scenarios while ensuring businesses only pay for the features they truly need.
-At the same time, it helps reduce inefficiencies caused by legacy licenses that didn’t always align with the complexity of today’s Teams features.
+These changes officially took effect on **July 1, 2023**, with the goal of supporting hybrid work environments while ensuring organizations pay only for the features they need.
+The new structure also reduces inefficiencies caused by legacy licenses that did not always align with the complexity of modern Teams features.

 ---

 ## Who Is Affected?

-In my experience, these changes directly affect several types of organizations and setups.

-- If you’re using **Teams Rooms devices** (like Logitech systems, Crestron hardware, or Surface Hub), then these licensing updates will directly impact how those systems are managed and what features are available.
+These changes impact various organizations and setups, particularly those that rely on Teams-integrated devices and automated license management.

+- **Teams Rooms Devices**
+  Organizations using **Logitech systems, Crestron hardware, Surface Hub, and similar equipment** will need to adapt to the new licensing model, as it affects system management and feature availability.

+- **License Automation**
-- If your organization relies on **Azure Active Directory dynamic groups** or automated systems to assign licenses, these workflows may break due to the new Product IDs introduced with the updated licenses.
+  Organizations using **Azure Active Directory (Azure AD) dynamic groups** or automated license assignment workflows may experience disruptions due to the introduction of new Product IDs.
+Adjustments will be necessary to maintain automation.

-- If you’re transitioning away from legacy licenses, you might face challenges because the new licensing tiers (Basic, Pro, Shared Device) don’t have one-to-one equivalents.
+- **Legacy License Transitions**
+  The new licensing tiers—**Basic, Pro, and Shared Device**—do not have direct one-to-one equivalents with previous licenses, requiring careful reassessment of licensing needs.

-For smaller businesses that rely primarily on standard Teams desktop applications, these changes might be less noticeable unless Teams Rooms devices are a part of their environment.
+Smaller businesses that primarily use standard Teams desktop applications may notice minimal impact unless they deploy Teams Rooms devices.

 ---

 ## Consequences for Customers

 ### Licensing

-With the introduction of this new tiered system, the licenses—**Basic, Shared Device, and Pro**—don’t perfectly align with their older counterparts.
-Devices and features now need to be carefully mapped to the correct new licenses to avoid overpaying for functionality you don’t use, or worse, under-licensing and losing access to critical tools.
+The introduction of **Basic, Shared Device, and Pro** licenses requires careful mapping of devices and features to the appropriate tier to avoid overpaying or losing essential functionality.

-### Budget
+### Budget Considerations

-This new structure can impact budgets, and I’ve seen firsthand how it forces organizations to rethink how they allocate resources:

-- **Basic Licenses**: These are fine for small or simpler setups, but there’s a hard cap of **25 per tenant**.
-Beyond that, you’ll need to switch to Pro licenses, which increases costs.
-This means Basic might only make sense if you’ve got a handful of smaller rooms that don’t need much functionality.
+The new licensing structure affects budgeting and resource allocation:

+- **Basic Licenses**
+  Suitable for small or simple setups but limited to **25 per tenant**.
+Organizations exceeding this limit must upgrade to Pro licenses, increasing costs.

-- **Shared Device Licenses**: These are designed for shared-use equipment, such as conference telephones or panel displays.
-However, it’s worth noting these licenses offer limited features and don’t include access to Teams Rooms Pro tools for advanced management.
+- **Shared Device Licenses**
+  Designed for shared-use equipment, such as conference telephones and panel displays.
+However, these licenses provide limited functionality and exclude access to **Teams Rooms Pro Management Portal**.

-- **Pro Licenses**: These are where the full functionality resides.
-Using these, you get access to features like **Teams Rooms Pro Management Portal**, advanced analytics, and centralized device monitoring.
-However, these cost noticeably more than legacy licenses, and that additional expense can add up quickly for larger organizations.
+- **Pro Licenses**
+  The most feature-rich option, providing access to **advanced analytics, centralized device monitoring, and the Teams Rooms Pro Management Portal**.
+However, these licenses are significantly more expensive than legacy options, which can impact larger deployments.

-### Automation
+### Automation Adjustments

-If your organization uses **dynamic groups** to manage license assignments, you’ll need to make manual adjustments.
-I’ve found that the new licenses have updated **Product IDs**, meaning any automation based on the old IDs will need to be reconfigured to avoid errors.
+Organizations using **Azure AD dynamic groups** for automated license assignments must manually update workflows.
+The **Product IDs** for the new licenses differ from previous versions, requiring updates to automation scripts and configurations.
+**Testing these changes before deployment is essential to avoid disruptions.**

 ### Documentation and Cleanup

-For those responsible for Teams Rooms deployments, now’s the time to review your records.
-I recommend creating or updating your inventory of devices in use, along with the features they require.
-This will help prevent over-provisioning and ensure you’re not paying for Pro licenses where Basic or Shared Device licenses might suffice.
+To ensure a smooth transition, organizations should:

+- Conduct a **review of all Teams Rooms deployments**.
+- Update **device inventories**, including associated features and required licenses.
+- Avoid over-provisioning by assigning only the necessary license tier for each setup.

 ---

-## How to:
+## Implementation Guide

+### 1. Conduct an Audit

-Start with an audit of all your meeting room devices.
-Identify the equipment you’re using in each room—cameras, microphones, touch panels, and so on—and match those details with the features your organization requires.
-This level of granularity is crucial for determining the most cost-effective license assignments.
+Identify all meeting room devices, including cameras, microphones, and touch panels.
+Cross-reference this inventory with the necessary features to determine the most cost-effective licensing assignments.

-Based on the audit:
+### 2. Assign the Appropriate Licenses

+- **Shared Device Licenses**
-- Assign **Shared Device licenses** to shared conference phones or panels where limited functionality is enough.
+  Assign to shared-use equipment like conference phones and panel displays where advanced functionality is unnecessary.

+- **Basic Licenses**
-- Use **Basic licenses** for smaller and less complex rooms, keeping in mind the **25-license-per-tenant** limit.
+  Use for small, simple meeting rooms, keeping in mind the **25-license-per-tenant limit**.

+- **Pro Licenses**
-- Apply **Pro licenses** to larger, high-demand rooms that need advanced capabilities like analytics or deeper management options.
+  Reserve for high-demand rooms that require advanced analytics, monitoring, or management features.

-If you’re automating license assignments—like using Azure AD dynamic groups—it’s update those workflows.
-Replace old license Product IDs with the new ones.
-!Test your changes before rolling them out to prevent any disruption to active licenses.!
+### 3. Update Automation Workflows

+For organizations automating license assignments:

+- Replace outdated **Product IDs** with the new ones in Azure AD or custom scripts.
+- **Test workflow updates** before applying them to production environments to prevent disruptions.

 ---

+## Key Considerations

 ### New Product IDs

-One challenge I ran into was integrating the new Product IDs into our systems.
-The old IDs are now irrelevant, so we had to revisit all automation scripts, dynamic groups, and workflows tied to license assignments.
-It’s not difficult per se, but it’s time-consuming and easy to overlook.
+All previous **Product IDs** are now obsolete, requiring updates to all systems that rely on automated license assignments.
+Organizations should verify and adjust their scripts, dynamic groups, and related workflows accordingly.

 ### Limited Functionality in Basic Licenses

-- **Basic licenses** are restrictive—they don’t provide access to the **Teams Rooms Pro Management Portal**, and this limits how much visibility and control you have over smaller rooms.
+- **Basic licenses** do not provide access to the **Teams Rooms Pro Management Portal**, restricting visibility and control for small meeting rooms.
-- Similarly, **Shared Device licenses** may work for telephony or similar equipment, but they severely restrict advanced features.
+- **Shared Device licenses** are intended for telephony and similar devices but do not support advanced management features.

-### Cost
+### Cost Management

-The **Pro licenses** are excellent if you need advanced tools like analytics, monitoring, or premium room support, but the cost can quickly become a burden if you require these for many rooms.
-Careful budgeting is necessary.
+- **Pro licenses** offer comprehensive functionality but come at a higher cost.
+- A careful budgeting strategy is necessary to prevent unnecessary expenditures, especially in larger deployments.

-### No One-to-One License Scope
+### No Direct License Equivalents

-Finally, since the new licenses don’t directly correlate with the old ones, I had to start from scratch when mapping licenses to meeting rooms and devices.
-This task requires a deep understanding of both your hardware setup and each room’s feature requirements.
+Since the new licensing structure does not directly map to the previous system, organizations must reassess their requirements from the ground up.
+This process involves evaluating both the hardware setup and the specific feature needs of each meeting room.

 ---

-From my experience, here’s how to approach this transition:
+## Best Practices for a Smooth Transition

+- **Document Everything**
-- **Document Everything**: Maintain an accurate inventory of your Teams Rooms setups and align each device with its required functionality.
-Only assign costly Pro licenses to rooms that truly need premium features.
+  Maintain an up-to-date inventory of Teams Rooms setups and ensure each device has the correct license.
-- **Evaluate Costs**: Use the migration process to evaluate the financial impact.
-We worked with our Microsoft representative to ensure we weren’t exceeding budget unnecessarily.
-- **Test Trial Licenses**: Before fully committing to the changes, we tested some licenses using free trials.
-This allowed us to confirm what worked best for our environment.
-- **Simplify Workflows**: If your license management is automated, ensure your scripts have been updated and tested.
-I recommend testing your new system in a sandbox environment before applying it to production.
+  Avoid assigning costly Pro licenses where a Basic or Shared Device license suffices.

+- **Evaluate Costs**
+  Review the financial impact of the transition.
+Engaging with a Microsoft representative can help optimize licensing costs.

+- **Test Trial Licenses**
+  Utilize free trial periods to determine the best licensing model before committing to purchases.

+- **Simplify Workflows**
+  Ensure automation scripts are updated, tested, and validated in a sandbox environment before full deployment.